-A practicing attorney, Dr. Swift counsels clients on matters involving arms control, counter-proliferation, counterterrorism, economic sanctions, export controls, and other aspects of international trade and investment law.
-He also represents pro-bono clients in matters involving human rights, veterans’ law, and refugee and asylum law.
+In addition to his academic pursuits, Dr. Swift is also an attorney with Foley & Lardner, LLP.
+As a member of the firm’s White Collar Litigation, National Security, and International practices, he counsels clients on matters involving arms controls, economic sanctions, export controls, foreign investment, international trade disputes, treaties and other aspects of public and private international law.
+He also represents pro-bono clients in matters involving constitutional law, veterans’ law, and refugee and asylum law.

-Dr. Swift previously served in the U.S. Treasury Department’s Office of Foreign Assets Control, where he investigated international transactions involving terrorist syndicates, weapons proliferators, and other sanctioned entities.
-He also served as an International Law Fellow at the U.S. Commission on International Religious Freedom, where he advised policymakers on security and human rights issues in Afghanistan, Iraq, and the former Soviet Union.
+Prior to entering private practice, Dr. Swift served in the U.S. Treasury Department’s Office of Foreign Assets Control, where he investigated international transactions involving terrorist syndicates, weapons proliferators, and other sanctioned entities.
+He also served as an International Law Fellow at the U.S. Commission on International Religious Freedom, where he advised policymakers on terrorism and human rights in Afghanistan, Iraq, and the former Soviet Union.

 Dr. Swift’s policy experience spans roles with Dartmouth College, Freedom House, Center for Strategic & International Studies, and the University of Virginia Law School’s Center for National Security Law.
 He frequently appears as a guest analyst on legal and national security issues for ABC News, Al-Jazeera, the BBC, CBS News, CNN, National Public Radio, and other leading broadcast media.

 Dr. Swift is an Eagle Scout and term member of the Council on Foreign Relations.
 He holds a Ph.D. in Politics and International Studies from the University of Cambridge, a J.D. from Georgetown University, and an A.B. in history and government from Dartmouth College.